dltuananh123/Resort-Quote-Generator/README.md

 - **Form labels**: Optimized for compact display while maintaining clarity
 - **Error messages**: Streamlined for clear presentation in modals and notifications
 - **Footer**: Culturally appropriate translations with consistent terminology across all site sections
+- **Addresses**: Formatted according to local conventions for each language for better readability

 ### SVG Flag Icons